indonesia - peacebuilding

 Starting Point

-Filled with the enthusiasm of young people, The Leader has a mission to educate the public about the principles of peace through ways that are interesting and close to young people.
-The Leader's membership consists of 50 people from various backgrounds, including journalists, statisticians, doctors, activists, IT professionals, and vloggers.
-The Leader, which began as an association, has evolved into a foundation under the name of 'Yayasan Aksi Satu Mimpi'.
+Filled with the enthusiasm of young people, it has a mission to educate the public about the principles of peace through engaging and relatable methods that appeal to young people.
+Its membership comprises 50 people from various backgrounds, including journalists, statisticians, doctors, activists, IT professionals, and vloggers.
+Currently, The Leader, which began as an association, has evolved into a foundation named 'Yayasan Aksi Satu Mimpi'.

 Peace Journey

-The Leader's presence, which carries the spirit of youth and determination, has contributed to dismantling the discrimination against women and the patriarchal crocodile that has been endorsed by the people of Aceh.
-The Leader's cadres have become agents of change and peace from the smallest line, the family.
-They refuse to perpetuate patriarchy by not adhering to gender norms, such as not abiding by curfews set for daughters, not complying with gender roles, and refusing to wear skirts—Aceh women aren’t allowed to wear pants according to Sharia Law.
+Its presence, which carries the spirit of youth and determination, has contributed to dismantling the discrimination against women and the patriarchal perspective that the people of Aceh have endorsed.
+Its cadres have become agents of change and peace from the smallest line, the family.
+The cadres refuse to perpetuate patriarchy by not adhering to gender norms, such as not abiding by curfews set for daughters, not complying with gender roles, and refusing to wear skirts, as Aceh women are not allowed to wear pants according to Sharia Law.

 Success Stories

-The Leader could address a broader range of issues because the team comprises young people from diverse backgrounds.
-Starting with tourism and environmental issues, moving on to health and mental health, women's empowerment, education, and media campaigns.
-This journey of dealing with various issues has made The Leader receive rising recognition and collaboration offers from various media, one of which is Narasi TV.
-The Leader, together with Narasi TV, created the Dear Young Leaders program, bringing together young people in Indonesia with ministers.
+With a team composed of young people from diverse backgrounds, The Leader could address a wider range of issues.
+Starting with tourism and environmental concerns, then extending to health—including mental health—women's empowerment, education, and media campaigns.
+This journey of tackling various issues has earned The Leader increased recognition, along with collaboration offers from multiple media outlets, including Narasi TV.
+The Leader and Narasi TV launched the Dear Young Leaders programme, bringing together young Indonesians with ministers.

-The Leader has also produced more than 16,000 alumni through The Leader's Dream Academy program for 11 years.
-Each alumnus has a career and contribution in their respective fields.
-They proudly acknowledged that many of their alumni introduced and endorsed the program to the current participants of Dream Academy.
-Zia tearfully recalled how one alumnus finally succeeded in realizing her dream in boarding her first, fully-funded overseas flight.
+It has also produced over 16,000 alumni through its Dream Academy programme that has been running for 11 years.
+Each alum has a career and contributes to their respective field.
+It proudly acknowledged that many of their alumni introduced and endorsed the programme to the current participants of the Dream Academy.
+Zia, the current director of The Leader, tearfully recalled how one alumnus sponsored her to finally realise her dream to fly overseas.

 Accessibility